gtrackerpro/lexora-ai-phase2/README.md

 Sync audio with user-uploaded avatar using Wav2Lip

-Asset Storage – Avatars, audio, and videos are uploaded to S3 or Cloudflare R2
+Asset Storage – Avatars, audio, and videos are uploaded to S3

 Lesson Playback & Progress Tracking – Clean viewer interface with transcript, video, and user notes

-🧱 Backend Database (MongoDB Atlas)
-Define these collections with Mongoose-style schemas:

-users: email, avatar_id, voice_id, preferences

-topics: title, tags, created_by

-learning_paths: topic_id, user_id, title, weeks, goal

-lessons: learning_path_id, title, script, week, day

-videos: lesson_id, avatar_id, voice_id, video_url

-progress: user_id, lesson_id, watched_percentage, revisits

-assets: file_url, file_name, type (avatar, voice, audio, video)

-🌐 REST API Endpoints
-Build a modular backend with endpoints like:

-POST /api/auth/register – register user

-POST /api/topics – create a new topic

-POST /api/learning-paths – generate paths from topic

-POST /api/lessons – create lessons in a path

-POST /api/videos – generate video from script/audio/avatar

-GET /api/users/me/progress – track lesson progress

-POST /api/assets/upload – upload avatar, audio, video to storage

 🎨 UI/UX Requirements
 Use Tailwind CSS with full dark theme styling